 The basic concept in debugging is the breakpoint, which is a mark that you set on a statement.
 When the program flow reaches the breakpoint, the debugger stops execution until you instruct it to continue.
 Without any breakpoints, the code runs without interruption when the debugger is active.
 You can set a breakpoint by using the Debug Menu in Visual Studio Code.
 For more information, see Debugging Shortcuts.

 Set breakpoints on the external code that is not part of your original project.
 You can step into the base application code by using the Go To Definition feature, and set breakpoints on the referenced code which is generally a

 .dal file.
 To set a breakpoint on the external code or base application code, you do the following:

-- Use the Go To Definition feature which opens the “external file” and then a breakpoint could be set.
+- Use Go To Definition which opens the “external file” and then a breakpoint can be set.

-- Using the debugger, step into the code and set a breakpoint.
+- Using the debugger, step into the code, and then set a breakpoint.